Nanophotonics for pair production: Introduction

 Direct positron generation from light would not require nuclear decay and could further leverage recent advances in optics to produce ultrashort photon pulses.
 However, the cross sections associated with the aforementioned processes are extremely small.
-As a possible avenue to increase the pair-production rate, we consider the replacement of free photons by confined optical modes in the hope that they alleviate the kinematic mismatch between the particles involved in BW scattering, for instance.
+As a possible avenue to increase the pair-production rate, we consider the replacement of free photons by confined optical modes in the hope that they alleviate the kinematic mismatch between the particles involved in BW scattering.
 In particular, surface polaritons, which are hybrids of light and polarization charges bound to material interfaces, can display short in-plane wavelengths compared with the free-space light wavelength.
 Actually, a broad suite of two-dimensional (2D) materials have recently been identified to sustain long-lived, strongly confined polaritons \cite{paper283,LCC17}, including plasmonic \cite{paper235,AND18,paper335}, phononic \cite{LDA18,CAC19}, and excitonic \cite{LCZ14} modes that cover a wide spectral range extending from mid-infrared frequencies \cite{paper235,AND18,LDA18,CAC19} to the visible domain \cite{paper335,LCZ14}.
+Specifically, modes bound to nanogaps \cite{paper156} feature large field confinement and enhancement (in vacuum regions) that boost light-mediated processes.

-In this work, we calculate the pair-production cross section associated with the annihilation of $\gamma$-ray photons ($\gamma$-photons) and 2D surface polaritons, leading to a substantial enhancement compared to free-space BW scattering.
-Part of this enhancement relates to the in-plane spatial confinement of surface polaritons.
-In addition, the lack of translational invariance in the out-of-plane direction enables pair production for $\gamma$-photon energies just above the $2\me c^2$ threshold (e.g., $\hbar\og\sim1.1$~MeV combined with a polariton energy $\hbar\op$ of a few eV), in contrast to free-space BW scattering, for which visible-range photons need to be paired with GeV photons such as those existing in astrophysical processes \cite{R08}.
+Here, we calculate the pair-production cross section associated with the annihilation of $\gamma$-ray photons ($\gamma$-photons) and confined polaritons, leading to a substantial enhancement compared to free-space BW scattering.
+Part of this enhancement relates to the spatial confinement of surface polaritons, as the lack of translational invariance enables pair production for $\gamma$-photon energies just above the $2\me c^2$ threshold (e.g., at the $^{60}$Co emission line $\hbar\og\sim1.17$~MeV combined with a polariton energy $\hbar\op$ of a few eV), in contrast to free-space BW scattering, for which visible-range photons need to be paired with GeV photons such as those existing in astrophysical processes \cite{R08}.
+For polaritonic nanogap modes confined in three dimensions, pairs are produced by $\gamma$-photon scattering in the gap vacuum region, where polariton-mediated positron emission is not affected by the background of other emission processes such as BH scattering.
 By demonstrating the advantages of using deeply confined light, our work inaugurates an avenue in the exploration of nanophotonic structures as a platform for high-energy physics.